signmotion/color_name/README.md

 - Check out the Web platform.
 - How to define your own color name matcher.

-- Optimize a search by value.
+- Optimize a search.
 - Fuzzy search by name.
+- Fuzzy search by value.

 It's just a habit of mine: writing down ideas that come to mind while working on a project.
 I confess that I rarely return to these notes.
 But now, hopefully, even if you don't have an idea yet, the above notes will help you choose the suitable "feature" and become a contributor to the open-source community.